tranek/GASDocumentation/README.md

 > My take is that this is something that could probably be solved system wide but I don’t see us making the change ourselves anytime soon.
 Spot fixing WaitNetSync to include a max delay for the case you mention is probably a reasonable task, but again - unlikely we will do this on our end in the immediate future.

-3. Which EGameplayEffectReplicationModedid Paragon and Fortnite use and what are Epic’s recommendations for when to use each?
+3. Which `EGameplayEffectReplicationMode` did Paragon and Fortnite use and what are Epic’s recommendations for when to use each?

 > Both games essentially use Mixed mode for their player controlled characters and Minimal for AI controlled (AI minions, jungle creeps, AIHusks, etc).
 This is what I would recommend most people using the system in a multiplayer game.
 The sooner into your project you set these, the better.
 >